This post may contain affiliate links. Please read our disclosure policy.

 Small batch Ricotta Cookies are soft, tender, and topped with a sweet sugar glaze.
 With their cake-like texture and simple ingredients, these cookies are perfect for tea time, dessert, or an afternoon treat.
 This easy recipe requires no dough chilling, making it quick and simple to prepare.

 This small batch ricotta cookie recipe is ideal for when you want just a few cookies and is a great way to use up leftover ricotta cheese.
-If you still have extra ricotta on hand, try incorporating it into other dishes like comforting Lasagna Soup, cheesy Stuffed Shells, savory Spinach Manicotti, or colorful Vegetable Lasagna.
+If you still have extra ricotta on hand, use it in Lasagna Soup, cheesy Stuffed Shells, Spinach Manicotti, or Vegetable Lasagna.

 RELATED: Small Batch Cookie Recipes